 If you have bay windows in your home, there are certain maintenance steps you’ll want to follow to keep them looking their best.
 Proper maintenance will also help to ensure that your bay windows are in good shape.

 Here’s what you need to know about bay window maintenance:

 At least once a year you should conduct a thorough inspection of the bay windows in your home.
 You want to take a close look at the condition of the sash and the window frame.
 It’s important to look for any signs of rot, mold, or mildew.
 All of these issues point to a moisture problem that you’ll want to resolve sooner rather than later.

 A telltale sign of moisture is condensation in the window frame.
 This means that the seal in the window is broken, which allows moisture to seep into the layers.
 Moisture also means that the window isn’t insulating your home as effectively anymore, which could impact energy usage for regulating your home’s temperature.

 It’s also important to look at the health of the frame and any weather stripping.
 After years of sun exposure, paint can start to fade and chip just as the frame can warp in certain areas.

 After inspecting the window, if you notice any gaps between the wall and the window casing, it’s important to fill them in as quickly as possible.
 Gaps around a bay window allow air to come into your home, which can have a serious impact on how hard the HVAC system needs to work to regulate your home’s temperature.

-Even though bay windows don’t open, windows and window frames have a great way of collecting dirt and grime from both in and outside of the home.
+Even though bay windows don’t open, windows and window frames have a great way of collecting dirt and grime from both inside and outside of the home.
 To clean a bay window properly, use a mix of water and distilled vinegar.
-This solution will ensure your windows are streak free while also removing any dirt from the frame.
+This solution will ensure your windows are streak-free while also removing any dirt from the frame.

 Check the Glass